-- 1. Employees in this representation unit hereby authorize the County to make payroll deductions in the amount equivalent to the remainder of the premium required for the CalPERS medical plans or the Operating Engineers Health & Welfare Trust plan in which they and their dependents are enrolled. - 2.
-Employees hereby authorize the County to make a payroll deduction for the payment of the required CalPERS administrative fee based upon the plan selected by the employee. - 3.
-Should PERS require a contribution to the Public Employees' Contingency Reserve Fund, employees hereby authorize payroll deductions equivalent to any such contribution required by CalPERS. - D. For those employees not enrolled in the Operating Engineers Health & Welfare Trust, the County agrees to make the County's vision plan available and pay the premium for the employee only and to maintain the vision care benefit during the term of this agreement.
+- C. Employees in this representation unit hereby authorize the County to make payroll deductions in the amount equivalent to the remainder of the premium required for the PEMHCA, or any other CalPERS approved County offered alternative medical plans or the plan in which they and their dependents are enrolled. - D. Employees hereby authorize the County to make a payroll deduction for the payment of the required CalPERS administrative fee based upon the plan selected by the employee. - E. Should CalPERS require a contribution to the Public Employees' Contingency Reserve Fund, employees hereby authorize payroll deductions equivalent to any such contribution required by CalPERS.